-But there is more!
-To optimise the system, the plinth has been damped and consolidated with a very elegant top carbon fibre plating.
+To optimise the system, the plinth of this RPM 5 Carbon has been damped and consolidated with a very elegant top carbon fibre plating.
 It is supported by three aluminium spikes, with TPE damping and adjustable in height.

-As always with Pro-Ject, the finish and assembly are perfect and flawless.
-It is also important to add that for this price, it is the only turntable on the market that features a moving coil (MC) cartridge as standard!
+It is important to add that for this price, it is the only turntable on the market that features a moving coil (MC) cartridge as standard!
 And not just any cartridge.
 It is the famous and great Ortofon Quintet Red Hi-Fi MC cartridge!

-It is very easy to use once it is perfectly aligned, the VTA and tracking force of the tonearm adjusted… (all of which we will do for you!).
+It is very easy to use this Pro-Ject vinyl turntable once it is perfectly aligned, the VTA and tracking force of the tonearm adjusted… (all of which we will do for you!).

 Its very neutral and vibrant sound quality make this RPM 5 Carbon quite versatile in terms of combination and musical style.
 Despite its dynamics and 'swing', it is still subtle and refined.